What is the "Your free trial period is almost over" email scam?

-It is common that scammers/cybercriminals use email as a tool to trick recipients into transferring them money, providing sensitive information, or even installing malware on their computers.
+Commonly, scammers/cyber criminals use emails to trick recipients into transferring money, providing sensitive information, and even installing malware onto their computers.

-Typically, cybercriminals disguise their emails as urgent, important, official letters from legitimate companies, organizations, or other entities.
-It is important to know that when emails are used to deliver malware, they contain a website link or attachment.
+Typically, cyber criminals disguise their emails as urgent, important, official messages from legitimate companies, organizations or other entities.
+When emails are used to deliver malware, they contain a website link or attachment.

-It is known that there are at least eleven variants of this email scam.
-Although, all these emails are more or less similar.
-Scammers behind them attempt to trick recipients into believing that the free trial period for some service is almost over, but the monthly subscription, which costs $89.99, will be continued.
+There are at least eleven variants of this email scam, however, all messages are similar.
+Scammers behind them attempt to trick recipients into believing that the free trial period for a service is almost over, but the monthly subscription costing US$89.99 will be continued.

-In other words, scammers use these emails to trick recipients into believing that if they do not cancel the subscription, then they will be billed $89.99 every month.
+In this, scammers use the emails to trick recipients into believing that, unless they cancel their subscriptions, they will be billed $89.99 every month.

-It is common that scammers behind such emails ask to provide personal information such as name, surname, email address, credit card details, bank account number, login credentials, or other sensitive information.
+Scammers behind such emails often ask to provide personal information such as name, surname, email address, credit card details, bank account number, login credentials, or other sensitive information.

-Their main purpose is to extract information that could be used to steal personal accounts, identities, make unauthorized purchases, transactions, or for other purposes.
-Therefore, recipients who fall for these scams lose money, cannot access their accounts, and (or) encounter other issues.
+Their main purpose is to extract information that can be used to steal personal accounts, identities, make unauthorized purchases, transactions, or for other purposes.
+Therefore, recipients who fall for these scams lose money, cannot access their accounts, and encounter other issues.

-As mentioned in the first paragraph, emails also can be used to deliver malware.
-In such cases, they contain a malicious attachments, or a download website/link for a malicious file.
+As mentioned, emails also can be used to deliver malware.
+In such cases, they contain a malicious attachments or a download website/link for a malicious file.

-It is known that scammers (cybecriminals) behind this campaign, once contacted, ask recipients to go to a website, download a malicious Microsoft Excel document open it and then enable editing (macros commands).
+When contacted, the scammers (cybecriminals) behind this campaign ask recipients to go to a website, download a malicious Microsoft Excel document, open it and then enable editing (macros commands).

-Once macros commands are enabled, that document installs BazarLoader - backdoor/loader trojan.
-Cybercriminals behind this loader can use it as a tool to infect computer with additional malware, for example, ransomware, cryptominers.
+Once macros commands are enabled, the document installs BazarLoader, a backdoor/loader trojan.
+Cyber criminals behind this loader can use it to infect computers with additional malware.
+For example, ransomware, cryptominers.

-Typically, malware like BazarLoader is used to infect systems with other software of this kind that steals sensitive information (e.g., banking information, credentials), mines cryptocurrency using computer hardware, encrypts data and demands ransom, etc.
+Typically, malware like BazarLoader is used to infect systems with other software of this kind that steals sensitive information (e.g., banking information, credentials), mines cryptocurrency using computer hardware, encrypts data and demands ransom payments, etc.

-Therefore, scammers behind this email should never be contacted and more importantly, malicious documents (or other files) downloaded from shady websites should never be downloaded and opened.
+Therefore, scammers behind this email should never be contacted.
+More importantly, malicious documents (or other files) downloaded from dubious websites should never be downloaded or opened.

-It is important to mention that BazarLoader is not the only malicious software that cybercriminals may be delivering via this malspam campaign.
+Note that BazarLoader is not the only malicious software that cyber criminals may be delivering via this malspam campaign.

 |Threat Type||Phishing, Scam, Social Engineering, Fraud|